 If you want words to practically pop off the page, try learning how to draw 3D letters!
-Today, I’ll show you how to add clean and dramatic shadows to your lettering.
-Be sure to scroll to the end of the post for a 3D lettering “cheat sheet”!
+Today, I’ll walk you through how to add clean and dramatic shadows to your lettering, both in a video and a written tutorial.
+Be sure to read to the end of the article for a 3D lettering “cheat…

 1. Draw Thick Block Letters